 Is it long term or long-term?

-Both forms exist; the difference between them (ie the use of the hyphen) is very important and applies to many other grammatical forms.
+Both forms exist; the difference between them (ie the use of the hyphen) is very important and applies to many other elements across English.

-When talking about the ‘long term’, we are talking about the noun ‘term’ which is described by the adjective ‘long’.
+When talking about the ‘long term’, we are talking about the noun ‘term’.
+We are then further describing that by using the adjective ‘long’.
+See (1) below.

 - We are planning for the long term.